Members are not happy with the journalist's call for Caroline Lucas' party to call it a day.

 Josiah Mortimer is the Editor of Left Foot Forward.
 Follow him on Twitter.

 Read Owen Jones’ original piece here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.